BobCochran/Blog-WebApp-in-MongoDB-Spark-and-FreeMarker/README.md

 What things you need to install the software and how to install them.

-This project can run on any laptop or desktop computer.
+This project can run on any commodity laptop or desktop computer.
 The principal requirement is a computer which can run an instance of MongoDB Community Edition.
-We suggest that you have at least 16 Gb of memory, and a sufficiently new Intel-based processor with virtualization extensions turned on, in case you want to run virtual machines in the future.
+We suggest that you have at least 16 Gb of memory, and a sufficiently new Intel-based processor with virtualization extensions turned on, in case you want to run the project from within virtual machines in the future.
 The project is presented principally as an Apache Maven project, so an understanding of the Maven build tool and the specific archetype being used will be very helpful.

 ```
 MongoDB Community Edition version 3.4.x (The posts collection can likely be installed on 3.6.x and 4.x as well)